 - financial loss arising from the death of an income provider (this could be claims from the surviving spouse (including a de facto partner), dependent children and other dependent persons).

-To make a fatal injury claim, please use the Notice of Accident Claim Form (Fatal Injury) (PDF, 406 KB).
-At this stage, you can’t lodge a claim for fatal injury using our Electronic Notice of Accident Claim Form (eNOAC), so please use the PDF version.
+To make a fatal injury claim, please use the Notice of Accident Claim Form (Fatal Injury) (PDF, 457 KB).
+At this stage, you can’t lodge a claim for fatal injury using our Online claim form (eNOAC), so please use the PDF version.